Onepagetrip was a travel itinerary sharing community. Not having a plan to make money from the beginning was a stupid rookie mistake.

-I’m a portuguese-aussie girl, borned and raised in Lisbon who moved to Sydney a few years ago.
+I’m a Portuguese-Aussie girl, born and raised in Lisbon who moved to Sydney a few years ago.
 I’m passionate about Digital and Traveling.
 For years I had Digital roles for big corporates and I was traveling for leisure, might have visited more than 50 countries.
-While traveling I realised my best source of information and the easiest way to get local tips was from friends who’ve been there, friends of friends or travel communities.
-So myself and 2 other awesome and hard working guys decided to create Onepagetrip.
+While traveling I realized my best source of information and the easiest way to get local tips was from friends who’ve been there, friends of friends or travel communities.
+So I and 2 other awesome and hard working guys decided to create Onepagetrip.
 It failed and I’ll tell you why.

 Onepagetrip was a travel itinerary sharing community.
 There, you could find itineraries from different people, pick the ones you related with and using trip planning tools you could mix them up and build your own itinerary.
 This 1 min video shows how the product used to work.